Marie Antoinette: Trial and execution (14–16 October 1793)

+This last accusation drew an emotional response from Marie Antoinette, who refused to respond to this charge, instead appealing to all mothers present in the room.
+Their reaction comforted her since these women were not otherwise sympathetic to her.
+Upon being pressed further by a juror to address the accusations of incest, the queen replied, "If I did not respond, it was because it would be against nature for a mother to reply to such an accusation.
+On this I appeal to all mothers who may be here."
+When a juror, Joachim Vilate, told Robespierre of this over dinner, Robespierre broke his plate in anger, declaring "That imbecile Hébert!"

-Early on 16 October, Marie Antoinette was declared guilty of the three main charges against her: depletion of the national treasury, conspiracy against the internal and external security of the State, and high treason because of her intelligence activities in the interest of the enemy; the latter charge alone was enough to condemn her to death.
+Early on 16 October, Marie Antoinette was declared guilty of the three main charges against her: depletion of the national treasury, conspiracy against the internal and external security of the state, and high treason because of her intelligence activities in the interest of the enemy; the latter charge alone was enough to condemn her to death.
 At worst, she and her lawyers had expected life imprisonment.
 In the hours left to her, she composed a letter to her sister-in-law Madame Élisabeth, affirming her clear conscience, her Catholic faith, and her love and concern for her children.
 The letter did not reach Élisabeth.
 Her will was part of the collection of papers of Robespierre found under his bed and was published by Edme-Bonaventure Courtois.

 Preparing for her execution, she had to change clothes in front of her guards.
 She wanted to wear a black dress but was forced to wear a plain white dress, white being the colour worn by widowed queens of France.
 Her hair was shorn, her hands bound painfully behind her back and she was put on a rope leash.
-Unlike her husband, who had been taken to his execution in a carriage (carrosse), she had to sit in an open cart (charrette) for the hour it took to convey her from the Conciergerie via the rue Saint-Honoré thoroughfare to reach the guillotine erected in the Place de la Révolution (the present-day Place de la Concorde).
+Unlike her husband, who had been taken to his execution in a carriage (carrosse), she had to sit in an open cart (charrette) for the hour it took to convey her from the Conciergerie via the rue Saint-Honoré thoroughfare to reach the guillotine erected in the Place de la Révolution, the present-day Place de la Concorde.
 She maintained her composure, despite the insults of the jeering crowd.
-A constitutional priest was assigned to her to hear her final confession.
+A constitutional priest was assigned to hear her final confession.
 He sat by her in the cart, but she ignored him all the way to the scaffold as he had pledged his allegiance to the republic.

-Marie Antoinette was guillotined at 12:15 p.m. on 16 October 1793.
+Marie Antoinette was executed by beheading by guillotine at 12:15 pm on 16 October.
 Her last words are recorded as, "Pardonnez-moi, monsieur.
 Je ne l'ai pas fait exprès" or "Pardon me, sir, I did not do it on purpose", after accidentally stepping on her executioner's shoe.
 Marie Tussaud was employed to make a death mask of her head.
 Her body was thrown into an unmarked grave in the Madeleine cemetery, located close by in rue d'Anjou.
-Because its capacity was exhausted the cemetery was closed the following year, on 25 March 1794.
+Because its capacity was exhausted, the cemetery was closed the following year, on 25 March 1794.